istio/istio.io/content/docs/setup/kubernetes/helm-install/index.md

 With this minimal set you can install your own application and [configure request routing](/docs/tasks/traffic-management/request-routing/) for instance.
 You will need to [manually inject the sidecar](/docs/setup/kubernetes/sidecar-injection/#manual-sidecar-injection).

 [Installation Options](/docs/reference/config/installation-options/) has the full list of options allowing you to tailor the Istio installation to your needs.
+Before you override the default value with `--set` in `helm install`, please check the configurations for the option in `install/kubernetes/helm/istio/values.yaml` and uncomment the commented context if needed.

 ## Uninstall